TALK TO SALES

 A pre-existing condition is any disease, disability, or health condition you have before enrolling in health coverage with an insurance company.

-Before the Affordable Care Act (ACA), health insurers in the individual market used medical underwriting in nearly every state to examine individuals’ medical histories.
+Before the Affordable Care Act (ACA), health insurers in the individual market used medical underwriting in nearly every state to examine individuals' medical records.
 This meant they could reject applications altogether, charge higher monthly premium costs, deny services, or institute a waiting period for people with pre-existing conditions.
-Today, denying coverage for pre-existing conditions reflected in your medical records is illegal in most cases, although there are a few types of health insurance where it’s still allowed.
+Today, pre-existing condition exclusion is illegal in most cases, although there are a few types of health insurance where it's still allowed.

-If you’re on a short-term health plan or have to renew your individual plan every 3-6 months, you should confirm your covered benefits.
+If you're on a short-term health plan or have to renew your individual plan every three to six months, you should confirm your covered benefits.
 Your insurance company may be able to deny you coverage based on your previous medical history or pre-existing condition.

 7. Medicare

-Medicare is a federally funded health insurance program for people age 65+ or people with disabilities.
+Medicare is a federally funded health insurance program for people 65 or older or people with disabilities.
 The original Medicare plan has two parts.
-Part A is hospital insurance plan that covers hospital services, hospice, inpatient care, and skilled nursing care.
-However, Part A doesn’t cover custodial or long-term care.
+Part A is a hospital insurance plan that covers hospital stays, hospital services, hospice, inpatient care, and skilled nursing care.
+However, Part A doesn't cover custodial or long-term care.

 Medicare Part B is medical insurance coverage for physician services, medical supplies, and clinic care.
-Remember that you may have to use the plan's medical provider and hospitals to get medical attention.
+Remember that with this type of coverage, you may have to use the plan's health care provider and hospitals to get medical attention.

-There are also Medicare Advantage health insurance programs that Medicare approved, but run by private health insurance companies.
+There are also Medicare Advantage health insurance programs that are Medicare-approved but run by private insurance companies.

 With this type of plan, you typically will receive: